The d-separation criterion in Categorical Probability: Causal models and Markov categories

-In our setting, some wires are connected to an ''output`` representing a variable that is ''observed`` rather than marginalized over, as indicated by the white dots.
-Note that every variable then becomes an output in at most one way.
-In certain situations, we consider causal models where every wire is connected to an output.
+In certain situations, we only consider causal models where every wire is connected to an output.
 Throughout the paper, we call such diagrams \emph{pure blooms} (see \Cref{def:purebloom}).
 Unless stated otherwise, we will denote the output by the name of the wire connected to the output.
 We will define certain operations, like $d$-separations, only with respect to output wires, highlighting that we cannot address latent variables (i.e.\ wires that are not connected to an output) in general.

 Causal models given by a DAG correspond to pure bloom string diagrams where each box has precisely one output wire, and the input wires represent the parents of the node in the DAG.
 The following table explains the relation between nodes in a DAG, boxes in the string diagram and the corresponding conditional probability distribution.